Dream Park

 and later expanded into a series of cyberpunk murder mysteries: The Barsoom Project (1989), The California Voodoo Game (1992), and The Moon Maze Game (2011).
 The books describe a futuristic form of live action role-playing games (LARPs), although the term was not in use when the original novel was published.
-The novels inspired many LARP groups, notably the International Fantasy Games Society, named after a fictional entity in the book.
+The novels inspired many LARP groups, notably the International Fantasy Games Society which is named after a fictional entity in the book.

 Overview

 The Dream Park series is set in a near-future Earth, the first book taking place in March 2051.
 Technology is used to create realistic games in which participants act out the roles of free-willed protagonists in various stories.
 These are role-playing games and foreshadowed many aspects of modern live action role-playing games.